michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 2.1.2 =
+* Added: the `setDisallowedQueryKeys()` method that can define disallowed query keys to be embedded in the links of in-page tabs and page-heading tabs.
+* Fixed: a bug that the `settings-updated` query key string was embedded in the links of in-page tabs and page-heading tabs.
 * Changed: the `showPageTitle()`, `showPageHeadingTabs()`, `showInPageTabs()`, `setInPageTabTag()`, and `setPageHeadingTabTag()` methods to be able to use after registering pages.
 That means it can be used in methods that are triggered after registering pages such as the `do_before_{page slug}` hook.
 * Changed: ( *Breacking Change* ) the key name of page property array `fPageHeadingTab` to `fShowPageHeadingTab`.
 * Added: the `setAdminNotice()` method which enables the user to add custom admin messages.